rs75/NLP-Projects/README.md

 ## Naive Bayes classifier

 Python implementatuon of a classifier that learns to recognize whether an app review is good or bad.

+## Inverted index

+Simple example for constructing an inverted index.